theodj97/CleanWebApiTemplate/README.md

 This template adheres to the principles of Clean Architecture, ensuring separation of concerns and dependency inversion.
 Key features include:

 - **Minimal Api**: A very easy and low code .
-- **CQRS Pattern**: Utilizing the MediatR library, the template separates read and write operations for more scalable and maintainable code.
 - **Result Pattern**: This pattern encapsulates operation outcomes in C#, indicating success or failure with associated data or errors.
 It simplifies error handling and improves code clarity, especially in API responses.
 - **Clean Architecture**: Organized into clear layers, the project structure promotes clean separation of concerns.
-- **JWT Auth (Soon)**: Authentication and authorization already configured for the project, just need to set up environment vars on your machine.
+- **JWT Auth**: Authentication and authorization already configured for the project, just need to set up environment vars on your machine.
 - **Functional, Integration & Unitary Testing**: Robust testing setup to ensure code reliability and ease of maintenance.
 - **Migrations**: Code first implementation in the SQL Server variant of this template, used Migrations also in functional testing.
 - **ULID Sql**: ULID Id to provide faster, non sequential and fragmentation preventive implementation.